Non-conservation of the valley density and its implications for the observation of the valley Hall effect

 Our main results are presented in Fig.~\ref{fig:current_distr}.
-For a Fermi energy in the gap ($\varepsilon_{\rm F}=0$) and at zero temperature, we find that $n_v(m, 0)=0$ for either termination, consistent with the fact that there are no states at the Fermi level.
-At the same time $j^y_v(m+1/2, 0)=-Ee^2\cdot\mbox{sign}(\Delta)/(2\pi)+O(\Delta/t)$ for $1\leq m\leq N-1$ as shown in panel (a), blue line: this is the undergap current associated with the nearly-quantized Hall conductance (the actual value $-0.9$ deviates from the ideal quantized value $-1$ due to the finite bandwidth of the model)~\cite{Note4}.
+For a Fermi energy in the gap ($\varepsilon_{\rm F}=0$) and at zero temperature, we find that $n_v(m, 0)=0$ for either termination, consistent with the absence of states at the Fermi level.
+At the same time $j^y_v(m+1/2, 0)=-Ee^2\cdot\mbox{sign}(\Delta)/(2\pi)+O(\Delta/t)$ for $1\leq m\leq N-1$ as shown in panels (a) and (b), blue line: this is the undergap current associated with the nearly-quantized Hall conductance (the actual value $-0.9$ deviates from the ideal quantized value $-1$ due to the finite bandwidth of the model)~\cite{Note3}.